 One issue is that the 500 mb height does depend on the sea level air pressure, i.e., the air pressure at ground level.
 While the average air pressure at sea level is 1013 mb, the actual sea level pressure at a given location and time varies, typically within the range from 983 - 1043 mb.
 Thus relatively high sea level pressure tends to raise the 500 mb height since the pressure drop from sea level pressure to 500 mb is greater compared to a case where the sea level pressure is lower.
 To overcome this dependence on sea level pressure, meteorologists often use a measurement called 1000 mb to 500 mb thickness.
 This is a measure of the vertical distance between the 1000 mb pressure surface and the 500 mb pressure surface.
 The 1000 - 500 mb thickness is directly related to the average air temperature between 1000 mb and 500 mb without being influenced by variations in surface pressure (see 1000 - 500 mb thickness figure).
 Therefore, thickness is a better indicator of how warm or cold the air is in a vertical column above a given location.
 Contour plots of 1000 - 500 mb thickness are routinely produced by weather forecast models.
-We will not look at thickness maps in this course.

 Another potential problem for interpreting surface air temperature even if using the 1000 - 500 mb thickness is that the 1000 - 500 mb thickness is generally in the range from 4800 to 5700 meters (or about 3 to 3.5 miles).
 This entire vertical extent need not be uniformly warm or cold, i.e., there can be sublayers of smaller vertical extent that are both relatively warm and relatively cold.
 For surface temperature, we need to know how warm or cold it is at the bottom of the air column.
 A better estimate of surface temperature could be obtained by looking at the thickness of a shorter column of air just above the ground surface.
 For this purpose, meteorologists will look at the 1000 - 850 mb thickness, which is more closely related to the air temperature just above the ground (see 1000 - 850 mb thickness figure).
 Contour plots of 1000 - 850 mb thickness are also produced by weather forecast models.
-We will not look at thickness maps in this course.

 In general, the vertical height between any two pressure levels in the atmosphere is related to the temperature of the air between the two pressure levels.
 The warmer the air, the lower the air number density, and the greater the vertical distance between the two pressure levels.